 - Windstorm insurance: Hurricane damage is generally included on standard policies, but companies in coastal states like Virginia may make exclusions for damages resulting from high winds.
 In this case, purchasing an endorsement for windstorm coverage may help to more fully cover storm damage to your home.

 - Extended replacement cost value: Because Virginia has frequent tropical storms, purchasing an endorsement for extended replacement cost could help to make sure you are not underinsured if a storm results in higher reconstruction costs than your home is worth.
 Most insurers allow you to choose a percentage you would like your coverage extended to past your dwelling coverage limit.

 No, homeowners insurance is not legally required in Virginia.
 However, keep in mind that if you have a mortgage on your home, your lender will probably require you to have a minimum amount of homeowners insurance on your property.

 What is the cheapest homeowners insurance in Virginia?

 The cheapest homeowners insurance company in Virginia is different for everyone.
 Virginia home insurance rates are highly personalized, and they depend on a number of factors related to the home and the homeowner.
-Your premium is determined based on the size of your home, the exact location, the materials it’s built with and when it was built.
+Your premium is determined based on the size of your home, the exact location, the construction materials used and when it was built.
 Your lender will also factor in your credit score, financial history, age and income.

 How do I get homeowners insurance in Virginia?

-To get homeowners insurance in Virginia, you’ll have to submit some basic personal information and details about your home.
-Be prepared to share your name, age, marital status, the address of the insured property, the age of the home, the size of the home and when you want the policy to start.
+To get homeowners insurance in Virginia, you will have to submit some basic personal information and details about your home.
+It helps to be prepared to share your name, age, marital status, the address of the insured property, the age of the home, the size of the home and when you want the policy to start.
 To see if you qualify for discounts, you might also be asked to disclose any safety features in your home, as well as your history of claims.